Drepung Monastery Lhasa - Tibet's Largest Monastery Complex

 Since Drepung Monastery's founding in 15th century, many constructions were made.
 A great many of monasteries, pagodas, chapels have been well preserved.
 The most important historical buildings are: Ganden Potrang, Coqen Hall, the four Zhacangs (or Tantric colleges) and numerous Kamcuns, subjected to the Zhacang.

-Ganden Potrang is a sumptuous palace.
-It was built by the 2nd Dalai Lama Gendun Gyaco in 1530, and became his presidential palace.
-The later 3rd, 4th and 5th Dalai Lamas also lived here until the 5th moved to Potala Palace.
-Ganden Potrang consists of a yard of houses.
+Ganden Potrang: a sumptuous palace built in 1530 by Gendun Gyaco, serving as his presidential palace.
+It consists of a yard of houses.
 The main building is a monastery of 3 floors.
 The first floor is used as holding ceremonies.
-The second floor is the place where Dalai Lamas works.
-The third floor is the personal living space for Dalai Lama.
+The second floor is the administrative site.
+The third floor is the personal living space.

-Coqen Hall is situated in the central monastery.
-Its best feature is the giant bronze statue of Qamba Buddha which was built according the appearance of Qamba Buddha at his age of eight.
-In front of the Buddha, there is a conch which was gifted by Tsongkhapa.
-In the 5th, 8th and 15th of every month, the monks will chant sutra for a whole day in the Coqen Hall usually.
-In the same day, the kitchen will be open to the tourists, from which you can learn about kitchen utensils and cooking material.
+Tsokchen Great Hall: the monastery's central hub, featuring a giant bronze statue of Qamba Buddha which was built according the appearance of Qamba Buddha at his age of eight.
+The conch which was gifted by Tsongkhapa in front of the Buddha cannot be missed.
+If you visit during monthly sutra-chanting ceremonies in the 5th, 8th and 15th, you can experience the spiritual rituals here that last the whole day, and learn about kitchen utensils and cooking material.
 Standing on the ground before Coqen Hall, you could take a panoramic view of Lhasa city.
-To get better view, it is also available to climb to the Thangka Exhibition Hall.
+For a bird's-eye view of the monastery and ancient Lhasa city, it is also suggested to climb to the Thangka Exhibition Hall.

-Zhacang is the unite of academy in Gelug schools.
-It includes meeting hall and Bhudda chapels.
-There are four Zhacangs in Drepung Monastery studying different instructions of Gelug.
+Zhacang: the unite of academy in Gelug schools.
+There are four Zhacangs studying different instructions of Gelug.
 Each Zhacang has its own chapels, kamcuns and dormitories.
-The courtyards of Zhacang are used as the stage for Buddhism Debating.
+Visitors can watch lively Buddhist debates in their courtyards, which is a dynamic display of intellectual and spiritual practice.

 Shoton Festival

-As one of the main Buddhist ceremonies, Shoton Festival is quite grand in whole Tibet and Drepung Monastery is especially known as the center site of this festival, which held on June 30th in the Tibetan calendar.
-There will be a dramatic unfurling of a giant Buddha tapestry with 80 meters long and 40 meters wide hang on the hillside Thangka Exhibition Platform in the morning, followed with various kinds of Tibetan opera performances and other activities.
-Begin with Drepung Monastery to spread throughout Tibet, Shoton Festival is one of the best ways to join in the local Tibetans and learn their traditional culture and religion.
+As one of the main Buddhist ceremonies, Shoton Festival is quite grand in whole Tibet and Drepung Monastery is especially known as the center site of this festival, which is held on June 30th in the Tibetan calendar (Mid-to-late August).
+There will be a dramatic unfurling of a giant Buddha tapestry with 30 meters long and 20 meters wide hang on the hillside Thangka Exhibition Platform in the morning, followed with various kinds of Tibetan opera performances and other activities.
 On this day, many Buddhists and tourists will come to celebrate it.
+Begin with Drepung Monastery to spread throughout Tibet, the Shoton Festival is one of the best ways to join in the local Tibetans and learn their traditional culture and religion.

 How to Get to Drepung Monastery